 While many students have, and often wear, their own personal fitness devices to school, none proactively provide the summary feedback, Stubbs said.
 The device wearer must actively seek out any summary information, and – at least in Stubbs’ experience – few follow through.

 “I see students all day who have their own monitor,” he said.
 “I say ‘hands up if you’ve ever looked at the dashboard on the app or on that website?’
 Then I ask, ‘how many of you know what it means?’
 None of them do.”

 In addition to teaching students about their actual heart rate and the zone, teachers can follow through with guidance that will help students develop intrinsic knowledge that will benefit them when they aren’t exercising with a monitor.

-“Kids today don’t know what it’s like to [work out] between 80 and 90 percent [of your target heart rate],” he said.
+“Kids today don’t know what it’s like to between 80 and 90 percent ,” he said.
 “No one has ever taught them.
 But we’re teaching them.”